Skip to Content

 You have to work to succeed in life.

-Il faut que is an impersonal expression which requires the use of the subjunctive.
-It translates loosely to one must, it’s necessary to or you have to.
+Il faut que is an impersonal expression that requires the subjunctive.
+It’s usually translated as one must, it’s necessary to, or you have to.

 Il faut que tu fasses attention.